Stackclash/5e-vault/6. Resources/Books/Van Richtens Guide To Ravenloft/4 Domains Of Ravenloft.md

 - **Forced Conscripts.** The characters run into an overwhelming force of Talons and are absorbed into its ranks.
 When zombies appear at the city wall, the characters are offered their freedom in return for defending the city.
 - **Last Bastion.** Far from Lekar, the characters fall in with local survivors who say the city is the country's last safe bastion.
 Upon arriving, they discover the sanctuary is not what they'd hoped.
 - **Missed Connection.** The characters come to Falkovnia having heard tales of it before the land's zombie uprising.
 An individual or item they seek is now in Lekar, forcing the characters to search the city and then escape.
 - **Mindtaker Mists.** The Mists deposit the characters' consciousnesses into soldiers, Talon officers, or unprepared peasants preparing for the siege.
-Consult the "Survivors" section of "chapter 4" for suggestions on how to represent soldiers bound to face the horde.
+Consult the "[[\5.
+Mechanics\Rules\Variant Rules\Survivors (VRGR).md|Survivors]]" section of "chapter 4" for suggestions on how to represent soldiers bound to face the horde.

 #### Before the Siege

 However the characters become enlisted in Lekar's defense, they face a hopeless battle.
-They join hundreds of unprepared defenders, including [[/5.
-Mechanics/Bestiary/Humanoid/Commoner.md|commoners]] holding clubs or longbows for the first time.
+They join hundreds of unprepared defenders, including [[5.
+Mechanics\Bestiary\Humanoid\Commoner.md|commoners]] holding clubs or longbows for the first time.

 Prior to the start of the siege, determine where the characters will be positioned among the city's fortifications or on the streets.
 The specifics of these locations don't matter—no precision tactics will change the characters' fortunes against the zombie horde.
 Allow the characters to strategize however they please, though.

 ##### Fortifications

 Stairways within Lekar's 40-foot-high towers grant access to the 30-foot-high walls.
 Parapets guard both, providing defenders with three-quarters cover from those outside the walls.
 Fortifications around the gates hold controls for massive barred doors and portcullises.
-Both towers and gates contain {@object suspended cauldron||suspended cauldrons} (detailed in the "Dungeon Master's Guide").
+Both towers and gates contain [[5.
+Mechanics\Objects\Suspended Cauldron.md|suspended cauldrons]] (detailed in the "Dungeon Master's Guide").

 ##### Streets

 The streets are packed with poorly armed commoners and cruel Talon soldiers.
-Any character who succeeds on a DC 16 Wisdom ([[5.
-Mechanics/Rules/Skills.md#Perception|Perception]]) check finds useful materials among the carts and cargo cleared from the streets—weapons, a variety of adventuring gear, or the resources to approximate one [[/5.
-Mechanics/Items/Gunpowder Keg.md|gunpowder keg explosive]] (described in the "Dungeon Master's Guide").
+Any character who succeeds on a DC 16 Wisdom ([[\5.
+Mechanics\Rules\Skills.md#Perception|Perception]]) check finds useful materials among the carts and cargo cleared from the streets—weapons, a variety of adventuring gear, or the resources to approximate one [[5.
+Mechanics\Items\Gunpowder Keg.md|gunpowder keg explosive]] (described in the "Dungeon Master's Guide").

 #### During the Siege